vectara/vectara-docs/www/docs/migration-guide-api-v2.md

 * API v1 supports batch querying (`/v1/query` and `/v1/stream-query`).
 * API v2 does not support batch querying and uses a single query endpoint (`/v2/query`).
+* API v2 introduces a simple single-corpus query endpoint with a GET request (`/v2/corpora/{corpus_key}/query`) for lightweight searches on a specific corpus.
+* API v2 also provides an advanced corpus query endpoint with a POST request (`/v2/corpora/{corpus_key}/query`) with more filtering and customization options.
 * V2 does not have a stream-query endpoint like v1.
 Instead, set `stream_response` to `true` if you want to stream query responses

+**Action items:**

-**Action items:** Update your query requests to use the new single query endpoint, removing any batch-related parameters.
+* Update your query requests to use the new single query endpoint, removing any batch-related parameters.
+* Remove any batch-related parameters from your query requests.
+* If you require streaming responses, set `stream_response` to `true` in the request body.

 ## Summarization endpoint changes